tomkillen/UnityFindDuplicateJavaClassDefinitions/README.md

 You can call `FindDuplicateJavaDefinitions.Scan("/path/to/some/dir")` to get a list of all class definitions and conflicts found under that directory and it's sub-directories.
 Useful if you want to automate this process, e.g. with Jenkins.

+# Supported Platforms

+Currently only Windows and Mac OS X are supported.
+It should be simple to add Linux support, being essentially identical to Mac but I don't have a Linux machine to test that out on.
+HMU.

+Developed and tested using Unity 2017.4.12f1

+# Dependencies

+You will need to have the JDK installed.
+This script executes a shell command (e.g. "jar tf xyz.jar") to inspect what each file contains.

+You need the JDK installed to make builds for Android from Unity anyway so I'll leave that problem up to you, but you can start here https://docs.unity3d.com/Manual/android-sdksetup.html